 In Glacier Bay National Park, you can spot marine wildlife, floating icebergs, and eight large glaciers.
 However, since more than 60 miles of ice have already melted in Glacier Bay, most of the glaciers there are considered “hanging glaciers,” which means they have receded back into the mountains and there is now a much smaller chance of them calving.

-While Celebrity Cruises doesn’t sail directly to Glacier Bay, we do offer flightseeing excursions from Icy Strait Point.
+While Celebrity Cruises doesn’t sail directly to Glacier Bay, there are flightseeing excursions available from Icy Strait Point.
 From there, you can board a fixed-wing plane and soar over the massive national park, where you’ll witness glaciers and animals from a first-class viewpoint from up above.

 Endicott Arm & Dawes Glacier vs. Glacier Bay